ska-sa/katsdpsigproc/doc/user/operations.rst

 restrictions are much weaker: the child slots that are grouped together do not need to match in shape or dtype.
-The tradeoff is that the resulting slot is not fully-fledged (it is an :class:`.AliasIOSlot` rather than an :class:`IOSlot`) so does not have a dtype, shape etc. It is normally not used directly, other than to serve as a source creating further alias slots if this operation is composed into an even higher-level one.
+The tradeoff is that the resulting slot is not fully-fledged (it is an :class:`.AliasIOSlot` rather than an :class:`.IOSlot`) so does not have a dtype, shape etc. It is normally not used directly, other than to serve as a source creating further alias slots if this operation is composed into an even higher-level one.